 9. Zip on Measure Net bag

 Measure Net supplies the jig forms for FREE.
 We have special school pricing for the Measure Net bags that zip on the hoop for the finishing touch.
-We can also supply the handle outline and measurements for the small, medium and Large nets.

 Please email Jeff@measurefish.com for pricing on the Measure Net bags, jig forms, and handle outlines.
 Or call us at (406) 531 -6858